Jameela Jamil: Activism

-Using social media, Jamil often calls out media industry standards and labels other female celebrities as "double agents of the patriarchy" by promoting unhealthy body image, often invoking her own experience of having an eating disorder in her arguments.
-In 2013, she criticised Rihanna in her column for Company magazine, blaming the artist for maintaining a relationship with her abuser for fame, smoking marijuana, and for posting "provocative images on Instagram to millions of hungry followers".
-In 2014, she voiced her disapproval of Beyoncé sexualising her public image like Nicki Minaj, Rihanna, Miley Cyrus, Iggy Azalea and criticised all these artists for "delud[ing] themselves into thinking it's 'feminism' if you get your fanny out on "your terms."
+Using social media, Jamil often criticises media industry standards and labels other female celebrities "double agents of the patriarchy" by promoting unhealthy body image, often invoking her own experience of having an eating disorder in her arguments.
+In 2013, she criticised Rihanna in her column for Company magazine, blaming her for maintaining a relationship with her abuser for fame, smoking marijuana, and posting "provocative images on Instagram to millions of hungry followers".
+In 2014, she voiced her disapproval of Beyoncé sexualising her public image like Nicki Minaj, Rihanna, Miley Cyrus, Iggy Azalea and criticised all these artists for "delud[ing] themselves into thinking it's 'feminism' if you get your fanny out on 'your terms'."
 In 2019, she called out rapper Cupcakke on Twitter for posting about doing a water fast.
-Jamil often calls out Kim Kardashian for promoting unhealthy body ideals, such as by wearing a corset, promoting body makeup to cover skin imperfections such as psoriasis and for offering maternity shapewear for her fashion line.
+Jamil often criticises Kim Kardashian for promoting unhealthy body ideals, such as by wearing a corset, promoting body makeup to cover skin imperfections such as psoriasis and offering maternity shapewear for her fashion line.

+In February 2020, she encountered criticism for taking a role as a host of the HBO voguing contest show Legendary, as she was not perceived as queer.
+She came out as queer in response.

 In August 2020, Jamil announced on Twitter that she was deleting tweets from 2009 to 2020 in order to make her account more activism-focused.
-Months later in November 2020, Jamil claimed that it was a third-party app which caused her Twitter posts to disappear in the previous months, and that she had deleted her entire Twitter post history to figure out why her posts were being removed.
+In November 2020, Jamil claimed that it was a third-party app that caused her Twitter posts to disappear in the previous months, and that she had deleted her entire Twitter post history to figure out why her posts were being removed.

 Jamil is against the airbrushing of editorial images and refuses to retouch all her photo shoots.

-She is also critical of the fashion and modelling industry standards and remarked that runway models looked "long-starved" and "terrified".
+She is also critical of fashion and modeling industry standards and remarked that runway models looked "long-starved" and "terrified".
 Jamil frequently references Victoria's Secret models as a counterexample to her own identity.
-She has also called Chanel designer Karl Lagerfeld a "ruthless, fat-phobic misogynist" after his death.
+She also called Chanel designer Karl Lagerfeld a "ruthless, fat-phobic misogynist" after his death.

-Jamil also supports the climate change movement, expressing her admiration for Jane Fonda, Greta Thunberg and several other climate change activists.
+Jamil also supports climate change awareness, expressing her admiration for Jane Fonda, Greta Thunberg and several other climate change activists.